tsvetaantova/git_training/README.md

 # git_training
 Go Go Anthony!
-Help me git gud at git.
+Help me git gud at git.HEere on the right line

 Anthony is doing great job with Git!!!!